![[GoMLX Mascot]](gomlx_gopher2.jpg)

 Note:

-• Context also holds model parameters (concrete Go values), which are also scoped.
+scopeis always configured at a certain scope, and variables are unique within its scope.
+Scope is easily changed withscope.In("new_scope").
+So thescopeobject is a scope (a string) and a pointer to the actual data (variables, graph and model parameters).scopealso holds model parameters (concrete Go values), which are also scoped.
 Those can be hyperparameters for the models (learning rate, regularization, etc.) or anything the user or any library may create a convention for.
 They are more convenient than using hundreds of flags.
-See example of its usage in the UCI Adult example.
+See example of its usage in the UCI Adult example.- Similarly

 The previous sections presented the fundamentals of what is needed to implement machine learning.
 This section we present various sub-packages that provide high level ML layers and tools that make building, training and evaluating a model trivial.